Los Angeles strippers could become only unionized dancers in nation

-LOS ANGELES (KTLA) – Strippers who would normally be entertaining patrons inside a Los Angeles topless bar were instead outside on the sidewalk picketing Friday.
+LOS ANGELES, Calif.
+(KTLA) – Strippers who would normally be entertaining patrons inside a Los Angeles topless bar were instead outside on the sidewalk picketing Friday.

 For the last five months, picketing has become a common occurrence outside North Hollywood’s Star Garden Topless Dive Bar.
 But now, with the backing of a major national union, they are one step closer to making history.